Looking for Arawarra ...... an international research effort .... terminated

 * Ongoing preliminary research by ML and MO into Arawarra and the Australian Indigenous body trade during the early colonial period.

-* 17 June - email MO to ML re preparation of slides for possible Alexander Berry as Dr. Frankenstein presentation.
+* 17 June - email MO to ML re preparation of Powerpoint slides by MO for possible Alexander Berry as Dr. Frankenstein presentation by ML/MO.

 * 9 July - Lorina Allam, Alexander Berry: holes in the story of a NSW pioneer conceal a dark past of Indigenous exploitation, The Guardian, 9 July 2022.
-The story is based on an extensive interview with Associate Professor Marlene Longbottom.
+Newspaper article based on an extensive interview with Associate Professor Marlene Longbottom.

 2023

 * 19 September - Professor Emma Sutton of St Andrews University, Scotland, emails Professor Longbottom as an introduction, having read The Guardian interview of 9 July 2022.
-Informs Professor Longbottom of the forthcoming colloquium at St Andrews University.
+Informs Professor Longbottom of the forthcoming colloquium at St Andrews University which centres around Alexander Berry.

 * 21 - 22 September - Alexander Berry and Colonial Legacies: A Colloquium hosted by the School of English, University of St Andrews, Scotland, 4-6pm Thursday 21 and 9am-3pm Friday 22 September 2023, School V, United Colleges, North Street, St Andrews.
 Organized in part by Professor Sutton.